wangyu09/exkaldi/README.md

 # ExKaldi Automatic Speech Recognition Toolkit
 ExKaldi toolkit is an extension package for Kaldi speech recognition toolkit.
 It is developed to build an interface between the Kaldi toolkit and deep learning frameworks, such as PyTorch and Chainer, with Python language and further help users customize speech recognition system easily.
 A set of functions of ExKaldi are implemented by Kaldi, and serval Input-Output interfaces are designed to transform their data format so that it is flexible to process speech waveform, extract acoustic features, perform speech decoding and even deal with lattices produced by the decoder, with Python.
 Based on this, ExKaldi further provides tools to support training a DNN-based acoustic model, and improve their performance by, for example, multiple tasks with different labels.
 With jointing Kaldi and deep learning frameworks, integrated solutions are presented in ExKaldi from feature extracting to decoding to put up a customized speech recognition system quickly.

 ## Start with ExKaldi

-The use of ExKaldi tools is based on that Kaldi ASR toolkit has already been correctly installed and compiled.

-1. Download the Kaldi ASR toolkit.
+1. Install Kaldi ASR toolkit.
+Download the Kaldi ASR toolkit firstly.
 ```
 git clone https://github.com/kaldi-asr/kaldi.git kaldi --origin upstream
 ```
-Following these three tutorial files to install and compile it.
+And follow these three tutorial files to install and compile it.
 ```
 kaldi/INSTALL
 kaldi/tools/INSTALL